 American software giants, Intuit, caused waves in the business world when they introduced their ground-breaking “QuickBooks” software a couple of decades ago.

 The powerful and easy-to-use accounting software has been a revelation for enterprises, especially SMEs, helping them improve their financial processes and enhance overall efficiency and productivity.
-Being used by more than 29 million SMEs (80% of the market), QuickBooks is currently dominating the small business accounting software landscape.
+Being used by more than 29 million SMEs (80% of the market), Intuit QuickBooks is currently dominating the small business accounting software landscape.

 Intuit understands that the business processes vary from enterprise to enterprise and industry to industry, which is why it offers its QuickBooks software in 3 main versions:

 Each version has its own unique features and capabilities.
 But which one is best for your business?
-With so many different versions to choose from, it can be quite intimidating to decide which QuickBooks software is the best fit for your enterprise.
+With so many different versions of QuickBooks to choose from, it can be quite intimidating to decide which QuickBooks software is the best fit for your enterprise.

 Over the course of this blog post, we’ll explore each version of QuickBooks in detail, highlight their differences, and explain what type of enterprise is suitable for each product.